|

 for the information I requested, I was a little in shock.
 It's not that

-(a)1.
+I can't afford the $700.00 but the Florida Statues state: (a)1.
 Up to 15 cents per one-sided copy for duplicated copies of not more than 14 inches by 81/2 inches; 2.
 No more than an additional 5 cents for each two-sided copy; and 3.
 For all other copies, the actual cost of duplication of the public record. (b) The charge for copies of county maps or aerial photographs supplied by county constitutional officers may also include a reasonable charge for the labor and overhead associated with their duplication. (c) An agency may charge up to $1 per copy for a certified copy of a public record.

 (d) If the